jatuhurrra/J-ORA/index.md

   🧩 The Problem
 </div>

+Robot perception in the real world faces challenges of **(1) dynamically changing scenes in which the people and objects undergo constant changes, and (2) the co-existence of similar objects in a scene**.
-Modern robots must understand complex commands involving objects, references, and actions.
+Moreover, modern robots must understand complex commands involving objects, references, and actions.
+Lastly, robots need to comprehend and make sense of commands and dialogues in numerous languages.
-Yet most datasets in robot vision-language learning are limited to English and rely on short prompts or synthetic setups.
+Yet, most datasets in robot vision-language learning are limited to English and rely on short prompts or synthetic setups.
 **J-ORA** addresses this gap by introducing a comprehensive **multimodal dataset grounded in Japanese**, containing real-world images and human-annotated linguistic references, actions, and object descriptions.
 <div style="background-color:#ffe0f7; border-left: 5px solid #cc00aa; padding: 1em; margin-bottom: 1em;">
 🌟 Highlight: We aim to train robots to excellently perceive and understand the scene despite the dynamic changes in the scene.